LGDiMaggio/LGDiMaggio/README.md

 # Hello, I'm Luigi Di Maggio 👋

-- I am Assistant Professor at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.
+- I am Assistant Professor (non-tenure) at the Department of Mechanical and Aerospace Engineering of Politecnico di Torino.

 - I am a Mechanical Engineer with PhD on Artificial Intelligence applied to machine fault diagnosis.